Choosing Wisely Alberta Symposium

 9:00 AM

-Short Snappers: Antibiotics: Stewardship in Practice
+Short Snappers: Antibiotics Stewardship in Practice

 9:30 AM

-Moderator: Dr. Katrina (Tina) Nicholson Speaker: Dr. Chris Naugler Despite years of inpatient stewardship efforts, inappropriate outpatient laboratory testing continues to grow.
-This keynote will explore what drives unnecessary lab testing, where duplication occurs, and how existing data and infrastructure can support change beyond hospital walls.
+Despite years of inpatient stewardship efforts, inappropriate outpatient laboratory testing continues to grow.
+This keynote will explore what drives unnecessary lab testing, where overuse occurs, including the environmental impact of this problem.

 10:00 AM